pirate/wireguard-docs/README.md

 This is my attempt at writing "The Unofficial Wireguard Documentation" to make up for the somewhat sparse official docs on an otherwise great piece of software.

-<small>(This repo used to be called "The Missing Wireguard Documentation" but I felt bad about implying that Wireguard has no docs, they do have docs, they're just hidden away in the manpages and mailing lists.)</small>
+<small>(This repo used to be called "The Missing Wireguard Documentation" but I felt bad about implying that Wireguard has no docs (they do have docs, they're just hidden away in the manpages).
+I figred I could combine it with some example setup configs, and some of the secret tips and tricks shared only on mailing lists and make a documentation resource.)</small>

 **Official Links**